Air France recently revealed a brand new business class seat for the A330, but the airline has different plans for premium passengers on the A350.

 The airline opted for the Zodiac Optima seat design for the A350 with a total of 34 seats, each one with direct aisle access (a 1-2-1 configuration).
 This staggered layout allows for a variety of seats to choose from when booking.
 For instance, the seats located on either side of the plane interchange between being closer to the aisle or closer to the window.
 The seats in the middle are ideal for couples or those traveling together because they can fold down and turn into a double bed, whereas the other middle seats are very far apart, perfect for solo travelers.

-As mentioned earlier, those sitting in the middle aisle can opt for the two seats sitting closest to each other if traveling with a partner or family member because they can turn into a double bed.
+Those sitting in the middle aisle can opt for the two seats sitting closest to each other if traveling with a partner or family member because they can turn into a double bed.
 It’s a trend we’re seeing more of in business class with Singapore Airlines and Qatar Airways being one of the first to offer such seat options.

 These A350s fly to Bamako, Mali, AMAKO, Toronto, Canada, Cairo, Egypt, Seoul, South Korea and Bangkok, Thailand.
 Air France A350s featuring the new business class seat will also be expanded to other routes this year.

 Have you had a chance to experience these new seats?